car-r/astro-pickleball/src/pages/blog/pickleball-stacking.md

 Stacking also allows you to and your partner to defend against your weaknesses.
 If you or your partner has a very weak backhand, it might be better for them to stand on the side of the court so that their forehand is in the middle.
 Also, one of your opponents might be attacking a weakness of yours or your partners, like a cross court backhand dink.
 It might make sense to switch sides to defend against that.

 Stacking can be confusing for your opponents, especially if they are not used to playing against it.
 This can give you an easy advantage and help you win more free points.
 Stacking won’t be confusing for more advanced players, but it will keep them on their toes!

+The best case scenario is that your partner plays with the opposite hand that you do.
+In this case, one of you is right-handed and the other is left-handed.
+This allows you to keep both of your forehands in the middle for every point.
+This can be a huge advantage in doubles because it allows for a better opportunity to poach.

 ## How to Stack in Pickleball